Family Feud: 1976–1985

 Mark Goodson created Family Feud during the increasing popularity of his earlier game show, Match Game, which had set daytime ratings records between 1973 and 1976, and on which Dawson appeared daily as one of its most popular panelists.
+The program went under two years of development before its launch, originating as a 1974 pitch called Odd Ball (which would have taken place in an isolation booth), then evolved into Fast Company (which would have featured a celebrity/civilian format) before settling on its final name and format when Mark Goodson thought to have two families compete against each other in the game.
 Match Game aired on CBS, and by 1976, CBS vice-president Fred Silverman, who had originally commissioned Match Game, had moved to a new position as president of ABC.
 The show, along with a revised daytime schedule for the summer, was first announced by ABC at an annual meeting in May.
 The show premiered on ABC's daytime lineup at 1:30 p.m.
 (ET)/12:30 p.m.
-(CT/MT/PT) on July 12, 1976.
-Because it faced the first halves of two long-running and popular soap operas, CBS' As the World Turns and NBC's Days of Our Lives, Feud was not an immediate hit.
-But a timeslot change several months later made it a ratings winner for ABC, and it eventually surpassed Match Game to become the highest-rated game show on daytime TV.
+(CT/MT/PT) on July 12, 1976, replacing Rhyme and Reason, which moved to 1:30 pm in December 1975 after the slot that previously belonged to Let's Make a Deal for eleven years (seven on ABC).
+Because it faced the first halves of two soap operas, CBS' As the World Turns and NBC's Days of Our Lives, Feud was not an immediate hit.
+Soon, the show surpassed its lead-out The $20,000 Pyramid to became ABC's highest-rated game show.
+But a timeslot change several months later made it a ratings winner for ABC, and it eventually surpassed Match Game to become the highest-rated game show on daytime television.

 Due to the expansion of All My Children to one hour in April 1977, the show was moved to 11:30/10:30 a.m., as the second part of an hour that had daytime reruns of Happy Days (later Laverne & Shirley) as its lead-in.
 When the Dick Clark-hosted $20,000 Pyramid was canceled in June 1980, Feud moved a half-hour back to 12 noon/11:00 a.m.
-It remained the most popular daytime game show until Merv Griffin's game show Wheel of Fortune, propelled by a new, highly-popular concurrent syndicated evening version, surpassed it in 1984.
+It remained the most popular daytime game show until Merv Griffin's game show Wheel of Fortune on NBC, propelled by a new, concurrent syndicated evening version, surpassed it in 1984.
 From May 8, 1978 until May 25, 1984, ABC periodically broadcast hour-long primetime "All-Star Specials", in which celebrity casts from various primetime TV series (mostly ABC ones) competed instead of ordinary families.